YORKVILLE, Illinois (July 9, 2019) –

 - Constructive activity can help expedite reentry

-“The tablets will allow inmates in Kendall County to begin planning for re-integration into society by searching for jobs and accessing mental health information.
+“The tablets will allow incarcerated individuals in Kendall County to begin planning for re-integration into society by searching for jobs and accessing mental health information.
 Another benefit is that the tablets encourage good behavior,” said Sheriff Dwight Baird.

-The Sheriff’s Office chose the Securus Technologies SecureView® Tablet because of its features which allow inmates to work on personal rehabilitation while serving their sentences.
+The Sheriff’s Office chose the Securus Technologies SecureView® Tablet because of its features which allow incarcerated individuals to work on personal rehabilitation while serving their sentences.
 However, what this technology does not include is also important to this facility.
 Risk is decreased since the tablets do not offer access to:

 - Social media